Research Associates

 Christina's research interests lie at the intersection of environmental and social systems, and in particular just urban sustainability transitions, disaster management, climate change and urban governance.
 Her research extends across a range of disciplines, with interests in collaborative knowledge creation and the role of research for informing policy and governance practices.

-She completed both undergraduate (BSc Geography & Maths) and postgraduate studies (BScHons & MSc Geography) at Wits University.
-She is currently a PhD candidate in Geography and Environmental Sciences at the University of Cape Town.
+She completed a BSc (Geography & Maths), Honours and Masters (Geography) at Wits University, and her PhD (Geography_ at the University of Cape Town.
 Beyond her academic work, Christina holds a postgraduate teaching diploma from UNISA and she worked for six years as an SABC broadcasting meteorologist.
-Her climbing, traveling and photography help to sustain her love for Joburg, where she grew up and lives with her husband and two daughters.
+Her running, climbing, traveling and photography help to sustain her love for Joburg, where she grew up and lives with her husband and two daughters.

 Most recent publications